electricimp/GoogleIoTCore/examples/README.md

 This document describes the example applications provided with the [GoogleIoTCore library](../README.md).

-## AutoRegister example ##
+## AutoRegister Example ##

+This application is an example of a quick prototype, POC or a simple demo.
+For an example of a more production oriented application see [ManualRegister Example](#manualregister-example).

 The example:
 - Downloads public and private keys using the provided URLs.
+All other configuration settings are hardcoded in the example's code.
-- Registers a device (if not registered yet) in the Google IoT Core platform using the provided credentials and the public key.
+- Registers a device (if not registered yet) in the Google IoT Core platform using the optional `register()` method of the library.
-- Connects to Google IoT Core using the private key and the provided credentials.
+- Connects to Google IoT Core.
-- Starts to send telemetry events every 8 sec.
-The events contain the current timestamp.
+- Sends telemetry events every 8 sec.
+Each event contains the current timestamp.

 Source code: [AutoRegister.agent.nut](./AutoRegister.agent.nut)

 See [AutoRegister Example Setup and Run](#autoregister-example-setup-and-run).

 ## ManualRegister Example ##

+TODO - describe it as a more production oriented example.

 This example:
 - Downloads a private key using the provided URL.